-- it assesses that the costs to be reimbursed to the winning party are excessive or superfluous; - all the parties are losing under some aspects of the final decision; - · there are serious and exceptional reasons to do so; and - the case regards a new matter that has never been decided before by case law or the final decision departs from case law, establishing a principle that revises or overrules what had been established until then by the case law.
+- it assesses that the costs to be reimbursed to the winning party are excessive or superfluous; - all the parties are losing under some aspects of the final decision; - there are serious and exceptional reasons to do so; and - the case regards a new matter that has never been decided before by case law or the final decision departs from case law, establishing a principle that revises or overrules what had been established until then by the case law.

-In any event, irrespective of the outcome of the proceedings, the court may order one of the parties that by its conduct breached its duty of loyalty and probity in the same proceedings to reimburse to the other party the costs borne as a consequence of the same proceedings.
+In any event, irrespective of the outcome of the proceedings, the court may order one of the parties that, by its conduct, breached its duty of loyalty and probity in the same proceedings to reimburse to the other party the costs borne as a consequence of the same proceedings.
+According to Cartabia Reform, the judge may also issue a fine against said party due to its conduct, ranging between €500 and €5,000.